matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### ScheduledReports.processReports
-_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [404](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L404)_
+_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [403](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L403)_

 Triggered when generating the content of scheduled reports.
-This event can be used to modify the content of processed report data or metadata, either for one specific report/report type/output format or all of them.
+This event can be used to modify the report data or report metadata of one or more reports in a scheduled report, before the scheduled report is rendered and delivered.

 TODO: list data available in $report or make it a new class that can be documented (same for
       all other events that use a $report)